no-Name128/DLFusion/README.md

 **Benchmark Evaluation and Training**

 Please refer to [data_preparation.md](docs/data_preparation.md) to prepare the data.
 Then follow the instruction there to train our model.
 All detection configurations are included in [configs](configs/).

+## Segmetation & Dept Sample

+Instance segmentation and image depth sampling of nuScenes data, selected for processing using the MVP approach.

+Please refer to the [MVP ](https://github.com/tianweiy/MVP)open source code for the handling of instance segmentation.

 ## Acknowlegement